Awyssa/SEI-Project-1/backlog.md

  - - - - - - - - ISSUE / BUG BACKLOG - - - - - - - -
 // mines being assinged to cells that already have mines.
 Have work around, but not 100% fix
 // make it so that ${mines} is static for updateMinesFlagged()
+// get it so that bonus plays, and then game won audio after each other